For Comstock Resources Inc. [CRK], Analyst sees a drop to $16. What next?

 Trading performance analysis for CRK stock

-Comstock Resources Inc. [CRK] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 5.18.
-With this latest performance, CRK shares dropped by -10.71% in over the last four-week period, additionally plugging by 69.93% over the last 6 months – not to mention a rise of 161.53% in the past year of trading.
+Comstock Resources Inc. [CRK] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 21.45.
+With this latest performance, CRK shares gained by 15.82% in over the last four-week period, additionally plugging by 117.15% over the last 6 months – not to mention a rise of 230.51% in the past year of trading.

 Comstock Resources Inc. [CRK]: A deeper dive into fundamental analysis